MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Model and learning

 \subsection{Energy-based model}

 An energy-based model (EBM) is defined as follows:

-where $q(x)$ is a reference measure, such as the uniform measure or a Gaussian white noise distribution as in \cite{xie2016theory}. $f_\theta$ is defined by a bottom-up ConvNet whose parameters are denoted by $\theta$.
+where $q(x)$ is a reference measure, such as a uniform distribution or a Gaussian white noise distribution as in \citet{xie2016theory}. $f_\theta$ is defined by a bottom-up ConvNet whose parameters are denoted by $\theta$.
 The normalizing constant or the partition function $Z(\theta) = \int \exp(f_\theta(x) ) q(x) dx = \E_q[\exp(f_\theta(x))]$ is typically analytically intractable.

 Suppose we observe training examples $x_i\sim \P$ for $i = 1, ..., n$.
 For large $n$, the sample average over $\{x_i\}$ approximates the expectation with respect to $\P$.
 For notational convenience, we treat the sample average and the expectation as the same.